 – In 2016 Potrero’s Star King Open Space kicked off a first-of-its-kind system in San Francisco for composting dog waste designed to demonstrate how 32 million pounds of waste from an estimated 120,000 dogs could be diverted from the local landfill each year.
 Although this plan would have moved the city closer to its goal of zero waste, the project was not permanently implemented.

 California law prohibits the sale of a plastic bag or plastic food or beverage container that is labeled as “biodegradable,” “degradable,” “decomposable,” or as otherwise specified, eliminating dog waste pick-up bag marketing fraud.

 – In 2015 pet owners in the Chesapeake Bay watershed could apply for funds to purchase dog waste recycling systems that will divert waste and improve water quality.
 “In extreme cases, 68 percent of bacterial pollution in the Severn River watershed has been recorded as coming from pet waste.
 And 87 percent of bacterial pollution in the Magothy River’s Forked Creek tributary has been traced back to pets.”

 – EnviroWagg composts dog waste from many Front Range pet businesses plus off-leash parks in the City of Boulder, Boulder Mountain Parks and Open Space.
-Lafayette, Louisville, Superior and Thornton.
+Lafayette, Louisville and Superior.

 – Hillsboro County completed an extensive study including surveys and focus groups in an effort to learn more about stoop and scoop practices, concluding that more research is needed regarding diversion from landfills.